parevalo/landtrendr-ccdc/README.md

 ## Manuscript
 This tool was designed to accompany an in-prep manuscript intended to provide high-level comparison current limitations, ongoing challenges, and opportunities for future integration and comparison of LandTrendr and CCDC approaches and map products.

+Example CSVs and PNGs generated using the comparison tool are available in the [examples](https://github.com/parevalo/landtrendr-ccdc/tree/main/examples) directory, and an iPython notebook for recreating key figures from the manuscript is available [here](https://github.com/parevalo/landtrendr-ccdc/blob/main/paper_figures.ipynb).

 ## Citations